noahonfyre/overcharge/README.md

 - [Ender IO by Team EnderIO](https://github.com/Team-EnderIO/EnderIO) licensed under Unlicense

 ### Code / Written Work
-- [Forge Tutorial Repo & Series by Kaupenjoe](https://github.com/Tutorials-By-Kaupenjoe/Forge-Tutorial-1.20.X) for my general knowledge of modding.
 - [Ad-Astra by terrarium-earth](https://github.com/terrarium-earth/Ad-Astra) licensed under Terrarium License v1 (Code under MIT) for the functionality of the jet armor.
 - Parts of [Common-Storage-Lib by terrarium-earth](https://github.com/terrarium-earth/Common-Storage-Lib) licensed under MIT copied to the project for Kotlin compatibility and more compatibility changes.

 Thank you all for your work. 🫶 Without you, this mod probably wouldn't work and look quite as it does now.
 See something I forgot to credit?
 Please open an issue or reach out to us in any way, and I will happily add the credit here.